 Finally, when you get where you need to go, or close to it, plan for your next trip, taking the lessons you’ve learned with you.
 Knowledge compounds, and whether your roadmap was successful or not, that knowledge will help you design better roadmaps as you go forward.

 Remember, innovation roadmaps are no replacement for drive, creativity, and ambition.
-They’re just guides to help drive, creativity, and ambition go into something useful and effective.
+They’re just guides to help drive, creativity, and ambition to go into something useful and effective.
 However, you can’t get anywhere if you don’t know where you’re going, and a roadmap will help you find your way.
-To learn more, join our newsletter today.
+To learn more, contact us today.